sharmaraman8285/DS.py_PythonDS/README.md

 # py.code
-This is Python programs and projects Repository.
+This is Python programs and Data Structure Repository.